TEDX Broadway 2017 review: Focus on the three elements of this years event: Stories, People and Community. Hosted by Damian Bazadona and Jim McCarthy

 Damian Bazadona:

 Damian pitches his Situation Project.
 On the face of it, it has some great overtones, but in many ways it is an infomercial for Bazadona himself, who actually may be an evil genius and may be more of a PT Barnum than a Ken Davenport (the renowned Broadway showman).
 Bazadona rants for a while against Trump and his budget cuts for the arts, which really came from Obama.
-Bazadona then reiterates his point about 2 million tickets every year going unused, but he is dumbing it down so much and ignoring the economies of Broadway.
-Giving away free tickets is like giving away free airline seats, there is a reason that doesn't happen and Bazadona knows that.
-He brings out Broadway Girl onto the couch, but she doesn't have anything valuable to say.

 Dr Desmond Upton Patton:

-Social worker and social media expert rants on about humanity and social media, gang violence and urban unrest.
+Social worker and social media expert Desmond Upton Patton rants on about humanity and social media, gang violence and urban unrest.
 Then continues to talk about anti-Trump rhetoric.
 He seems to use social media to get a more complete story about his idea that social media creates violence.
 Totally out of this world professor who is safe behind his desk and away from the real world.

-Lester Vytiak: Known as the crazy piano guy he starts by playing a few bars of some Broadway songs, then moves on to talk about Vanessa Carlton.
+Known as the crazy piano guy he starts by playing a few bars of some Broadway songs, then moves on to talk about Vanessa Carlton.
 In 2001 she placed Pianos all over NYC in the project called "Artists Sing for Hope Piano Program".
 New experiences were created during the public art project when the pianos were placed at various locations around NYC which were later donated to local public schools.
 During the performance the audience was asked a few questions, in one of them most of the audience indicated that they see themselves as artists first and business second.

 Talks About Broadway for all and his work to bring live theater to the masses.

-Ela Martin
+Ela Martin:

 Actor, 15 year old on a famous infomercial.
-Part of "Broadway for all" she talks about diversity, has Broadway been infiltrated by a bunch of liberal artists?
-This presentation started out so well and became first nauseating, then sappy and then ended on baloney.
+Part of "Broadway for all" she talks about diversity, has Broadway been infiltrated by a bunch of DEI liberal artists?
+This presentation started out so well and became first nauseating, then sappy and then just ended on baloney.

-Kanya Balakhrisna
+Kanya Balakhrisna:

 The founder of "Futures Project Imagine a Dream" is a coach for kids and is a teacher.
 She believes we squander the dreams of children, schools should teach kids how to dream and how to make those dreams into a reality.
 She volunteers at a national non profit that embeds in schools to help learn to define and develop their dreams.
 They have dream directors society that changes thinking about dreams.

-Gus Roberson- 52nd Street project
+Gus Roberson- 52nd Street project:

 Represents an art project that makes theatre as well as other artistic projects.
 Children and adults are in paired mentoring programs where children's art and adult art are judged of equal merit.
 Some people from the project were introduced and then a performance about ice ballerinas or bananas was given, the theme was quite unclear, but it made the audience bored and hungry.

-Seems like the whole theme is about development programs, not addressing how to make Broadway better in any real, rubber meets the road, kind of way.
+Seems like the whole theme is about development programs, not addressing how to make Broadway better in any real, rubber-meets-the-road, kind of way.

 Session Three: Community

-Mark Fisher and Dexter Upshaw
+Mark Fisher and Dexter Upshaw:

 Gardiner Comfort.
-Actor, writer and teacher.
+Actor, writer and teacher:

 This actor suffers from Tourettes Syndrome.
 Recounts a number of Tourettes stories.
 Tourettes conference.
 His message was to embrace who your are and change the world.

-Caroline Brandon: Research Scientist.
 This presentation is really about: How activism is much like pest control.
 They talked about how diagnosing a neighborhood for infestation is very similar to analyzing the data to diagnose neighborhood problems.

-Rachelle Periera: Executive Coach
+Rachelle Periera: Executive Coach:

 Helps find blind spot data .
 She talked about how her work ethic often disconnects her from other people.
+So little of this event resonates with Broadway business people, but actors and theatre-types love it.

-Jon Albert: Jack and Jill Late Stage Cancer Foundation Talks about his wife Amy who died at 35.
+Talks about his wife Amy who died at 35.
 He shared parts of the three years of memories she wrote before she died.
 She created a cardboard box of memories after the Oncologist told them the devastating news.
 Her fear was that her husband and children would forget her.
 She felt guilty that she was leaving them behind.
 His mantra was "Hurry up and live" a mantra echoed by Jim McCarthy.

 Conclusion: How Did TEDx Broadway Do in 2017?

-If you thought that the 2017 Tedx Broadway event was supposed to make Broadway better, you might be wrong.
-This event, now in its sixth year has morphed into a touchy-feely conference that is more about being politically correct, stroking egos and entertaining than actually making Broadway any better.
-Key things that would actually make a difference to Broadway are avoided.
-Some ideas could be:
+If you thought that the 2017 TEDx Broadway event was supposed to make Broadway better, you might be wrong.
+This event, now in its sixth year has morphed into a touchy-feely conference that is more about being politically correct, stroking egos and entertaining attendees than actually making Broadway any better.
+It fails to deal with any solid issues or questions.

 - What are the worst shenanigans the Shubert's pulled off this year?